 The 1989 Whitehall Lane Cabernet Sauvignon (tasted 34 years post vintage) is garnet and brickish red in the glass; the bouquet offers scents of sweaty leather, damp and freshly turned over earth, mushroom, tobacco spice, dried blackberry and cherry and dark fig. It also shows lights notes of coffee and espresso.
 There is still fruit present but the aromas are dominated more by tertiary characteristics.
 If a wine has all the attributes to carry it several decades and has been property cellared, its always nice to spend more than a cursory amount of time with it.
 And as it opened, we were rewarded with additional layers of fruit on the bouquet.
 The energetic acidity has played a prominent role in carrying this wine more than three decades at the time of our tasting.
 Its shows bright, savory and mouth watering across the palate with flavors of red cherry, red currant and cranberry.
 The finish offers plenty of vibrancy, a light dryness on the back of the palate and lightly textured but still felt tannins.

 For dessert wine lovers their Belmuscato (an Orange Muscat) is sweet with a long finish and not overly syrupy like some of the Muscat wines we have tried.
 The 2013 vintage is 8% residual sugar.
 It is golden yellow in the glass – very aromatic with notes of apricot, hibiscus – smells like a tropical floral garden!
-Has some weight on the palate with a noticeable roundness, almost oily – with flavor of dried apricot, ripe peach and honey.
+Has some weight on the palate with a noticeable roundness, almost oily – with flavors of dried apricot, ripe peach and honey.
 A lusicious wine for dessert wine lovers who enjoy ripe fruit, sweetness and intense flavors.
 Finishes sweet.

 —

-The tasting room is rather spacious, and the staff is very knowledgeable and friendly and can give you recommendations for other area wineries.
-Like other nearby Highway 29 based wineries the tasting room can become very crowded especially on summer and harvest weekends.
+The tasting room is rather spacious, and the staff is very knowledgeable and friendly and can provide recommendations for other area wineries.
+Like other nearby Highway 29 based wineries the tasting room can become crowded especially on summer and harvest weekends.
 Due to the winery’s location – people often start or end their day with a tasting here – so it can be busy in the earlier mornings and or later in the afternoon.

-Most visitors to the winery only see the tasting room.
+Many visitors to the winery only see the tasting room.
 But there is much more to the property located behind the winery.
 Looking for a more personalized and intimate tasting experience?
 Whitehall Lane offers a number of private tasting experiences available by appointment only including the Vineyard Tasting held outdoors (weather permitting) among their gardens, surrounded by their estate vineyards (and a small demonstration vineyard).
 Guests may also book a private tasting in the Club Room – this room is generously surrounded by windows which look over acres of vineyards with the Mayacamas mountains forming the backdrop of the west and views of their barrel room.
 The wines served here are only available at the winery.

 Whitehall Lane holds several annual events throughout the year including the Lobster feed (always in June) and the annual open house typically held in September.
 And the winery offers an under the radar, “Cooking Demonstration and Wine Pairing Experience” offered most Fridays and Saturday by appointment only.
 This two+ hour experience is available for a minimum of 4 people and a maximum of 8.
 Their private chef prepares a lunch for the guests along with identifying the best Whitehall Lane wines to pair the particular dishes.
 Whitehall Lane also works with the Napa Valley Wine train to offer guests of the train a tailored tasting experience.